AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-to-warp-on-mikrotik.md

 ### Cloudflare WARP-to-WARP

-1. Go to Settings, and Network.
+1. Go to Settings, and then Network.
 2. Enable Proxy.
 3. Check UDP and ICMP.
-4. Enable WARP to WARP.
+4. Enable Allow WARP to WARP connection.

 ### Let Cloudflare assign the WARP-to-WARP IPv4 range to devices

 Instead of getting the same IP address of `172.16.0.2` to every device, we instead enable "Override local interface IP" so that devices get their own unique IP from `100.96.0.0/12`.

-1. Go to Settings, and WARP Client.
+1. Go to Settings, and then WARP Client.
 2. Enable Override local interface IP.

 ### Configure Split Tunneling

 This allows Cloudflare WARP-to-WARP traffic to pass though the WireGuard instead of getting handled as local traffic.

-1. Go to Settings, and WARP Client.
+1. Go to Settings, and then WARP Client.
-2. Click Default profile, and configure.
+2. Click "Default" profile, and then click Edit.
 3. Make sure split tunnels is set to Exclude IPs and domains.
 4. Click "Manage" on Split Tunnels.
 5. Remove IP range `100.64.0.0/10` and `fd00::/8`.